-Problem Symptom Cause Solution The battery is dead.
+Problem Symptom Cause Solution will not work pl Nothing displayed on the monitor.
+The battery is dead.
 Recharge battery (p.
 14).
-The camera will not work.
-Nothing displayed on the monitor.
 The AC adapter is not connected properly.
 Check that the adapter is connected to the camera and a live electrical outlet (p.
 17).
 Shutter will not release.
 Memory-full warning appears on the monitor.
-Memory card is full and unable to store an image at the image-size and quality setting on the camera.
+Memory card is full and unable to store an image at the resolution settings on the camera.
 Insert a new memory card (p.
 18), delete some images (p.
-31), or change the image size and quality setting (p.
-41).
+33), or change the resolution settings (p.
+36).
 No-card warning appears on the monitor.
 No memory card in the camera.
 Insert a memory card (p.
 18).
 While using flash, the pictures are too dark.
 The subject is beyond the flash range (p.
-47).
+51).
 Move closer to the subject or change the camera sensitivity to a higher setting (p.
-47).
+50).

+Pictures are not sharp.
+Green viewfinder indicator lamp blinks.
 Subject is too close.
 Make sure the subject is within the autofocus range (p.
 25) or use the macro focus mode (p.
 30).
-Pictures are not sharp.
 A special situation is preventing the autofocus system from focusing (p.
 26).
 Use the focus-lock function to focus on an object at the same distance as the subject (p.
 25).
 Pictures are taken indoors or in low-light situations without flash.
 Slow shutter speeds result in blurred images when the camera is handheld.
 Use a tripod, change the camera sensitivity to a higher setting (p.
-47), or use the flash (p.
+50), or use the flash (p.
 28).